How to Answer IELTS Speaking: A Person You Saw On Television

 Do you know a good place to fish?

 Yes, near my city there are two lagoons.
-In both of them, people fish for tilapia, crappie, and bass.
+In both, people fish for tilapia, crappie, and bass.
 I have seen many people in boats there, with fishing rods.
-People who can't afford a boat need to fish from the banks of the lagoon.
+People who can't afford a boat need to fish from the banks of the lagoons.
 Whatever they catch can be cooked in many food stalls installed in the surroundings.
 Or they can take it home and cook it themselves.

 Would you keep fish as pets?

-Maybe, a well-equipped fish tank can be pretty and relaxing when you look at the fish swimming around.
+Maybe, I suppose that a well-equipped fish tank can be pretty and relaxing when you look at the fish swimming around.
 I once had a fish tank with freshwater fish in it.
-The maintenance of the fish is inexpensive, and it's not that complicated either.
-So I guess I wouldn't mind keeping pet fish again.
+The maintenance of the fish is inexpensive, and it's not that complicated, either.
+So, I guess I wouldn't mind keeping pet fish again.

 Talk about a person you saw on television recently